 •If a target joint has undergone repeated hemorrhage, we often administer a short course of glucocorticoids as appropriate to reduce pain and swelling associated with synovial inflammation (eg, prednisone for three to five days), as long as the patient does not have an active infection.
 A benefit from a short course of glucocorticoids was demonstrated in a pair of trials that randomly assigned 35 children with hemophilia and a joint bleed to receive prednisone (1 mg per pound of body weight per day [equivalent to approximately 0.45 mg/kg; maximum dose, 80 mg] for three days) or placebo along with factor replacement therapy .
 Compared with controls, the children assigned to prednisone had similar outcomes but required less factor infusion.

 ●It can be challenging to determine when acute bleeding into a joint has stopped.
 Patient report of bleeding is most commonly used, and ultrasound may be helpful as well.
 Most experts continue to treat with a course of therapy designed to allow bleed resolution and prevent rebleeding based upon patient circumstances and the presence of a target joint, injury, or inhibitor.
+The duration of therapy depends on the joint affected, the size of the hemarthrosis, and the ability to avoid weight bearing, which affects the pace of healing.
+Some experts treat for approximately three to four days after bleeding has stopped; questions should be directed to the local HTC.

 ●Joint surgery for chronic synovitis or arthropathy may be indicated in some cases.
 Various procedures may be offered, including synovectomy, either isotopic or surgical, for recurrent bleeding or joint replacement for extensive joint damage.
 A 2016 meta-analysis of studies evaluating the role of total knee arthroplasty (TKA) in people with hemophilia reviewed outcomes of 336 procedures in 254 individuals and found an overall improvement in range of motion, although not as great as that of individuals without hemophilia .
 The complication rate was 32 percent; common complications included infections, bleeding, and bone abnormalities.
 Decisions regarding the use of invasive procedures are best made in close consultation between the patient, and an experienced multidisciplinary team including a comprehensive hemophilia treatment center hematologist (to confirm that factor replacement and other hemostatic therapies have been optimally administered) and the surgeon or interventional radiologist (to assess the feasibility of the procedure and likelihood of efficacy) .